 Is It Legal to Use a VPN?

 If you are an active Internet user, you might have heard of VPN, which stands for Virtual Private Network.
 VPN can be used for many different purposes.
 Some people use VPN to increase online security.
 For example, a traveller might choose to use VPN when accessing his bank account from a café offering free WIFI.
 Some people use VPN to bypass Internet blocking.
-For example, many popular websites such as Google, Twitter and YouTube and blocked in China, and many people in that country use a China VPN to bypass the blocking.
+For example, many popular websites such as Google, Twitter and YouTube and blocked in China, and many Chinese people have to find the best VPN for China (in Chinese, 翻墙VPN软件 ) in order to use it to bypass this kind of blocking.
 Some people use VPN to bypass geo-blocking.
 For example, some websites or services are only open to some special countries or places.
-Users can use a cheap VPN to “pretend” they are in that place or country in order to access the otherwise blocked contents.
+Users can use a cheap VPN to get a different IP address so that they can “pretend” they are in that place or country in order to access the otherwise blocked contents.

 If you have paid attention to recent news, you might have heard of that Netflix has started cracking down on VPN services.
 What does this mean?
 In the case with Netflix, what happened is that Netflix has programs in many different countries around the world, and different countries have different Netflix programs available.
 For example, if you live in the U.K., you are supposed to watch Netflix’s UK program, instead of its U.S. program.
 However, many UK people want to watch Netflix’s U.S. program instead.
 Some of them might be more interested in the U.S. programs, while other might be U.S. residents traveling in the UK.
 Anyway, how do they watch U.S. Netflix programs in the UK?
 The answer is using a VPN, which can kind of “fool” Netflix that the viewer is in a different country.